DaitTan/part_x_documentation/docs/source/index.rst

 Link to Paper
 -------------
-the working paper can be accessed at https://arxiv.org/abs/2110.10729/
+The working paper can be accessed `here <https://arxiv.org/abs/2110.10729>`_ .

 Citation
 --------
-Please cite the following paper if you use the work in your research
+Please cite the following papers if you use the work in your research

 .. code-block:: bib